-Helplink Support Services’ mission is to provide accessible, free or affordable mental health and conflict resolution services locally in the West of Ireland and nationally/internationally.
+Helplink Mental Health’s mission is to provide accessible, free or affordable mental health and conflict resolution services locally in the West of Ireland and nationally/internationally.
 Our registered office address is 1st Floor, The Plaza, Headford Road, Galway.

-The work of Helplink Support Services (hereafter to be referred to as Helplink) would not be possible without the generosity of our, funders, donors and supporters.
+The work of Helplink Mental Health (hereafter to be referred to as Helplink) would not be possible without the generosity of our, funders, donors and supporters.

 It is through this generosity that Helplink can continue to pursue our vision ‘…to be Ireland’s leading provider of accessible, free or affordable mental health and conflict resolution services locally, nationally and internationally.
 We aim to achieve this vision through partnership with other organisations and by providing our services accessibly through the utilisation of traditional face-to-face service provision structures in the West of Ireland, coupled with online technologies for service provision nationally and internationally; 7 day a week and out of hours.